puppetlabs/puppet-docs/source/pe/3.7/maintain_console-db.markdown

 However, to prevent users from deleting data without notice, the cron job is not installed on upgrades from versions earlier than 3.7.

-To prevent bloating in the console database, we recommend adding the `pe_console_prune` class to the `puppet_console` group after upgrading to PE 3.7.
+To prevent bloating in the console database, we recommend adding the `pe_console_prune` class to the `PE Console` group after upgrading to PE 3.7.

 To access the `prune_upto` parameter:

 1. In the PE console, click **Classification**.

-2. Select the `puppet_console` group.
+2. Select the `PE Console` group.

 3. Click **Classes**.